martindale/bitcoin.org/en/bitcoin-core/help.md

 ## Forums

-Bitcoin was a wide range of [communities][communities], but the following places are the best place to ask for help using Bitcoin Core:
+Bitcoin has a wide range of [communities][communities], but the following places are the best place to ask for help using Bitcoin Core:

 - [Bitcoin StackExchange][] is a community dedicated entirely to